-In fact, Norway is home to Chess Grand Master Magnus Carlsen and several other International Masters.
+In fact, Norway is home to the current Chess Grandmaster, Magnus Carlsen, and several other International Masters.
 It punches above its weight in chess, and the nation has experienced a chess craze in recent years.

-This love affair with the board game, however, can be traced back more than a millennium to the early medieval period when it was brought to the country in a very different form than the game Norwegians love today.
+However, this love affair with the board game can be traced back more than a millennium to the early medieval period when it was brought to the country in a very different form from the game Norwegians love today.

 Indian and Persian beginnings

-One of these cultural achievements was a strategy game, played on a board, meant to sharpen the skills of the warrior class and political elites that forged and ruled the empire, called Chaturanga.
+One of these cultural achievements was a strategy game called Chaturanga, played on a board and designed to sharpen the skills of the warrior class and political elites who forged and ruled the Empire.

 Despite the Eurocentric view that this period of history was a "Dark Age," this was a time of great empires and civilizational output in Asia.